Olympus E-M10 II vs Canon M6

 Review summary: Olympus E-M10 II vs Canon M6

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Canon M6?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in August 2015).